You can contact Elizabeth directly at firstname.lastname@example.org

 Dr. Frei is a native English-speaking American-born therapist and clinical psychologist working in Biel/Bienne.
-She is certified by the Federation Suisse des Phychologues (FSP).
+She is certified by the Federation Suisse des Psychologues (FSP) and is also licensed in the US.
 She received her Ph.D. and Master’s degrees from the University of Central Florida and completed her postdoctoral training in the psychiatric clinic of the University of Wisconsin School of Medicine and Public Health.

 When did you arrive in Switzerland and what was that like?

 I arrived in Lausanne in 2011 with my two-month old son, my husband, our two cats and eight suitcases.
 I experienced a wild mix of excitement, apprehension, and sleep deprivation.
 I underestimated how exhausting the experience of moving abroad would be and it took me a long time to find my feet and recover.

 I grew up in Orlando, Florida, USA.
 In fact, I lived in Florida until my late twenties when I moved to Madison, Wisconsin.
 I feel that Florida is the polar opposite of Switzerland: very warm, very flat, very wild and very beachy!
 Although there are cows in Florida, the most famous wildlife are manatees, armadillos and alligators.

 What are some of the things you enjoy about living here?

 In general, I enjoy the increased appreciation I have gained over time for what I consume and how I consume it.
 I find that life here is based less around convenience and more around cultivating sustainability and quality.
 For instance, I am more thoughtful about how I get around and more conscious of my impact on the environment and others in my community.